What is the Quit India Movement?

 - Satara (Maharashtra): Nana Patil formed the “Prati Sarkar”.

-- Ballia (Uttar Pradesh): Chittu Pandey removed British authorities.
+- Ballia (Uttar Pradesh): Chittu Pandey removed the British authorities.

-- Tamluk (Bengal): Local people established independent administration.
+- Tamluk (Bengal): Local people established an independent Administration.

 ✔ Easy & comfortable for everyday use